substance/legacy-docs/substance/tutorial/content.md

 The markup that is produced by the Surface using the `Substance.Article` definition is pretty straight forward ([Figure 3](figure_3)).

 You can easiliy come up with your very own CSS styles.
-For instance let's add some styles for headings.
+For instance let's add some styles for headings in `article.css`:

     .surface.content .content-node.heading {
       font-weight: bold;